pwr-cloudprogramming/a12-vburmus/README.md

   - SNS topic: Used to send messages to the frontend.
   - VPC Endpoint: Used to allow access to the SNS service from Lambda.
   - Security Group: Used to allow access to the RDS instance from the backend and allow additional traffic to Lambda on 443.
+  - EC2 instance: Used to host the backend code and serve the frontend code.
 ## Preview
  - RDS is used to store the game state.
 The game state is stored in the game table from backend.
 ![img_1.png](imgs/img_1.png)